bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image045.jpg){width="15.22189523184602in" height="3.438429571303587in"}  -->

-Understanding these operators and how to use them effectively is a key part of programming logic in JavaScript, enabling complex conditions and calculations to be performed effciently.
+<p>Understanding these operators and how to use them effectively is a key
+part of programming logic in JavaScript, enabling complex conditions and calculations to be performed effciently.</p>

-### 2.5 Understanding Operator Precedence
+<h2 id="ch2-5">2.5 Understanding Operator Precedence</h2>

-#### 2.5.1 What Is Operator Precedence and Why It Matters
+<h3 id="ch2-5-1">2.5.1 What Is Operator Precedence and Why It Matters</h3>

-Operator precedence refers to the rules that determine the order in which operations are processed in an expression.
-In JavaScript, as in mathematics, certain operations are performed before others unless explicitly instructed otherwise with the use of parentheses.
+<p>Operator precedence refers to the rules that determine the order in
+which operations are processed in an expression.
+In JavaScript, as in mathematics, certain operations are performed before others unless explicitly instructed otherwise with the use of parentheses.</p>

-Understanding operator precedence is crucial because it ensures that complex expressions are evaluated as intended without unexpected results.
-For example, arithmetic operations follow the conventional order observed in math (multiplication before addition), which impacts how an expression is evaluated.
+<p>Understanding operator precedence is crucial because it ensures that
+complex expressions are evaluated as intended without unexpected results.
+For example, arithmetic operations follow the conventional order observed in math (multiplication before addition), which impacts how an expression is evaluated.</p>

-#### 2.5.2 Operator Precedence and Associativity Rules
+<h3 id="ch2-5-2">2.5.2 Operator Precedence and Associativity Rules</h3>

-Operators in JavaScript have a specific precedence level, which determines the order in which they are evaluated.
-Operators with higher precedence are evaluated before those with lower precedence.
+<p>Operators in JavaScript have a specific precedence level, which
+determines the order in which they are evaluated.
+Operators with higher precedence are evaluated before those with lower precedence.</p>

-When operators have the same level of precedence, their associativity (left-to-right or right-to-left) determines the order.
-For instance, the assignment operator ( = ) has rightto-left associativity, meaning that an expression like = y = is processed as = (y = .5P .
+<p>When operators have the same level of precedence, their associativity
+(left-to-right or right-to-left) determines the order.
+For instance, the assignment operator ( = ) has rightto-left associativity, meaning that an expression like = y = is processed as = (y = .5P.</p>

-Examples of operator precedence levels from highest to lower:
+<p>Examples of operator precedence levels from highest to lower:</p>

 -   Grouping: () has the highest precedence and can alter the natural precedence order.